Skip to content

 typescript

-// Create an account from a seed phrase
+// Create an account from a mnemonic phrase

 // Create a client instance with the account